stevenpawley/Pyspatialml/README.md

 Machine learning classification and regresssion modelling for spatial raster data.

 ## Description
-Pyspatialml provides a suite of functions to enable machine learning classification and regression models to be applied to raster data using the rasterio package.
+Pyspatialml provides a suite of functions to enable machine learning classification and regression models to be applied to raster data.
+The package relies on the rasterio package for accessing raster data, and geopandas/shapely for vector data.

+## Notes

+Currently only Python 3 is supported.

 ## Installation